aab12345/portainer-app-templates/README.md

 ## How to install;
 - Copy the below link to settings > App Templates > URL > Save (Screenshot1)
-- Then go to App Templates and it will load the app list to deploy.
+- Then go to App Templates and it will load the app list ready for deployment.
 (Screenshot2)
 > https://raw.githubusercontent.com/el-profesor926/portainer-app-templates/main/templates/2.0.json